 • You want to use this matching step to make sure that Kinaki understands which groups of results are associated across different projects even if they may have different names or even not overlapping groups.
 This is done to be able to aggregate data from different contexts.

-• You can drag and drop the entries into the correct column under the data collection tool for this step, which you must do for each included project.
+Just as in the animated image above, you can drag and drop the entries into the correct column under the data collection tool for this step, which you must do for each included project.

 Other projects may not have any disaggregation.
 In which case Kinaki creates automated total, that represents all results under that data collection tool.